kmhabib71/Mern-Chat/README.md

 ## Features

 - **User Authentication**: Users can sign up, log in, and log out securely.
+- **Sign in with Google**: Users can also sign in using their Google accounts.
 - **Real-time Messaging**: Messages are sent and received instantly using WebSocket technology.
 - **Responsive Design**: The application is responsive and works well on both desktop and mobile devices.